 What most people do not realize is that wild rabbits actually cannot be domesticated.
 People have them as pets, sure, but that doesn’t mean that they are meant to be.

-The diet of the wild rabbit consists of grasses, weeds, clover, flowers, and vegetables.
-Since they need to be on the lookout for predators at all times, they will do so while they eat.
+The diet of the wild rabbit consists of grass, weeds, clover, flowers, and vegetables.
+Since they need to be on the lookout for predators at all times, they eat while being completely still to minimize the chances of detection.

 Predators can strike at any time and wild rabbits need to be constantly aware of what is happening around them to prevent becoming a victim.